oblalex/examples-etc/README.md

 ## Running examples

 ### GNU Octave
-* Run from the command line:
-> octave file_name.m

-* If your Octave is located at
-> /usr/bin/octave

- then you can just run it as executable:
+* You can just run file as executable:
 > ./file_name.m

 * If Octave is already started type: